quixio/quix-streams/docs/connectors/sinks/postgresql-sink.md

 - `password`: The database user password.
 - `table_name`: The name of the PostgreSQL table where data will be written.
 - `schema_auto_update`: If True, the sink will automatically update the schema by adding new columns when new fields are detected.
 Default: True.
-- `ddl_timeout`: Timeout (in seconds) for DDL operations such as creating tables or adding columns.
-Default: 10.